arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.all.md

 	 6  12  11   9
 	17   3   4  14

 Its constant summation is 38.
 Thus the meaning of the twenty possible ways of reading the rows of cards is always represented by Key 11, Justice, considered as the working of the power represented by Key 8 through the agency symbolized by Key 3.
-This square corresponds also to the third stage of spiritual unfcldment as represented by Key 17.
+This square corresponds also to the third stage of spiritual unfoldment as represented by Key 17.

 Thus we know that the constant significance of this square has to do with the manifestation of the Faithful Intelligence, represented by the letter Lamed and by Key 11.
 But we know also that the meaning of the square is limited to those aspects of the Faithful Intelligence which are the outcome of the operation of the Intelligence of the Secret of Works (Key 8) through the agency of the Luminous Intelligence (Key 3).
 We know, too, that the whole tableau must relate to the unveiling of truth in the practice of meditation (Key 17).